unilaiva/unilaiva-songbook/README.md

 unilaiva-songbook
 =================

-Unilaiva songbook is a collection of song lyrics etc for the contributors' private use written in [LaTeX](https://www.latex-project.org/).
+Unilaiva-songbook is a collection of song lyrics, musical information, etc., and a system to create songbooks out of this data, for the contributors' private use.
+The system is written [LaTeX](https://www.latex-project.org/).

-The PDF compiled from these sources is available at [https://unilaiva.aavalla.net/](https://unilaiva.aavalla.net/)
+The PDFs compiled from these sources are available at [https://unilaiva.aavalla.net/](https://unilaiva.aavalla.net/)

-Compiling the songbook to create a PDF document
+Compiling the songbooks to create PDF documents
 -----------------------------------------------

-If you are on a UNIX-compatible system (e.g. Linux), you can use the provided `compile-songbooks.sh` shell script to build the document.
-It builds all the book versions, including two-booklet version, each with all printout styles.
-For help about options, run: `compile-songbooks.sh --help`
+If you are on a UNIX-compatible system (e.g. Linux), you can use the provided `compile-songbooks.sh` shell script to build the books.
+By default, if run without arguments, it builds all the books contained in this repository, each with all supported extra formats.
+For information about its usage,
+run: `compile-songbooks.sh --help`

 Otherwise you must do the compilation steps manually, see **Option THREE**.